Siniloan: Demographics

-In the 2020 census, the population of Siniloan was 39,460 people, with a density of sigfig 39,460/64.51.
+In the 2024 census, the population of Siniloan was 42,533 people, with a density of sigfig 42,533/64.51.

 Religion

-Religion in Sinilóan are major in Roman Catholicism, about 90% of the population, 7% of Protestantism and other Christian religions and 3% Muslim.
-The patron saint of this town are Saint Peter and Saint Paul (San Pedro y San Pablo) also the Black Nazarene (Nazareno Negro o Cristo Negro) The town feast is celebrated every 29 June each year.
+Religion in Siniloan is predominantly Roman Catholic, accounting for about 90% of the population.
+Approximately 7% adhere to Protestant and other Christian denominations, while around 3% are Muslim.
+The town’s patron saints are Saint Peter and Saint Paul (San Pedro y San Pablo), along with the Black Nazarene (Nazareno Negro or Cristo Negro).
+The annual town fiesta is celebrated on June 29.